The Outdoor Campus - East

-- Have students research ideas like endangered species, outdoor activities, and the global environment.
+- Research ideas like endangered species, outdoor activities, and the global environment.

-- Have students do research on common animals that they would likely see at The Outdoor Campus.
+- Research on common animals that they would likely see at The Outdoor Campus.

-- Have students make an Outdoor Journal.
+- Make an Outdoor Journal.
 Use it to record observations at TOC, the schoolyard, and their backyards.

 - Many teachers find it useful to conduct their own "debriefing" at school through discussions, or written or oral presentations.

-- Have students develop a newspaper article about the field trip experience or about South Dakota's natural environment and outdoor activities.
+- Develop a newspaper article about the field trip experience or about South Dakota's natural environment and outdoor activities.

-- Have students use their journals to reflect on what they learned.
+- Use journals to reflect on what they learned.

-- Have them keep observations of wildlife they see, or dates of when different migrating birds return, dates the leaves emerge, the weather and so on.
+- Keep observations of wildlife they see, or dates of when different migrating birds return, dates the leaves emerge, the weather and so on.

-- Have students draw a picture of their most vivid memory of the trip to TOC.
+- Draw a picture of their most vivid memory of the trip to TOC.